Spring market revitalizes former SportScheck

 Program

-Every Thursday: After-work until 10 p.m. (except Maundy Thursday, April 2)
+Every Thursday: After-work happy hour until 10 p.m.
+(Except Maundy Thursday, April 2)

-Every Friday: Open wine tastings with regional winemakers, 5 to 7 p.m.
+Every Friday: Open wine tastings with local winemakers, 5–7 p.m.

-Ages 12 and up, ten spots/hour, $25 per person (materials/glaze) – register by email: infomuto-tokide or just drop by - Start of spring – flower sale: Saturday, March 21, 10 a.m. to 7 p.m.
+; register by email: infomuto-tokide or drop by spontaneously - Start of Spring – Flower Sale: Saturday, March 21, 10 a.m. to 7 p.m.

 two rabbit postcards.